forwardemail/free-email-forwarding/README.md

 _Optional Add-ons:_

-* Add a DMARC record for your domain name by folowing the instructions at <https://dmarc.postmarkapp.com> (this will allow DMARC verification to pass)
+* Add a DMARC record for your domain name by following the instructions at <https://dmarc.postmarkapp.com> (this will allow DMARC verification to pass)
 * If the email lands in your spam folder (which it should not), you can whitelist it (e.g. here are instructions for Google <https://support.google.com/a/answer/60751?hl=en&ref_topic=1685627>)
 * Add the ability to "Send Mail As" from Gmail by following [Send Mail As Using Gmail](#send-mail-as-using-gmail) below